The Lithium Mining Market

 The Urgent Need for Sustainable Lithium Extraction

-The demand for sustainable lithium is expected to grow exponentially over the next decade.
-Projections indicate that without significant advancements in sustainable extraction, the world could face a lithium supply shortage of up to 10 million tons of lithium carbonate equivalent (LCE) between 2025 and 2034 in a high-demand scenario.
-Even under more conservative estimates, the supply gap could be 2.5 times larger by 2034.
+Projections show that without scalable, sustainable solutions, the global lithium market could face a supply shortfall of up to 10 million metric tons of lithium carbonate equivalent (LCE) between 2025 and 2034 under high-demand scenarios.
+Even under more conservative models, the gap could be 2.5x larger by 2034 than it is today.

 Lithium